husonlab/splitstree6/doc/user-manual.md

   written to the console.
 If output files end on `.gz` then the will be written in gzip format.

-- Use the `-n` to specify a specific data node to be saved to output.
+- Use the `-n` option to specify a specific data node to be saved to output.
   For example, if your analysis generates a trees block called `Trees`, then you can specify `-n Trees` to output the trees.
 If this option is not specified, then the whole workflow is output